Pork Chop Marinade

 Preparing The Marinade

-First, mix all the marinade ingredients in a bowl: oil, honey, soy sauce, apple cider vinegar, Dijon mustard, garlic, and oregano.
+First, mix all the pork chop marinade ingredients in a bowl: oil, honey, soy sauce, apple cider vinegar, Dijon mustard, garlic, and oregano.

-Of course, feel free to play with aromatic herbs and use different herbs you love, like dried thyme or dried marjoram.
+Feel free to play with aromatic herbs and use different herbs you love, like dried thyme, rosemary, or dried marjoram.

 All these Italian-style herbs go well with pork chops.